ppy/osu-wiki/news/2025/2025-08-15-project-loved-august-2025.md

 This song became a hit worldwide with the amount of edits and memes it caused, I'd be surprised if you watch any sort of anime memes or similar in TikTok and never got this song on your For You Page.

 Anyways, back into the set...
-[GirlsKissing](https://osu.ppy.sh/users/16584802) (cool name btw) took the spotlight back hosting it when this song was on the rise in the west social medias and made quite an enjoyable spread with a few mappers you might or might not recognize.
+[GirlsKissing](https://osu.ppy.sh/users/16584802) (cool name btw) took the spotlight back hosting it when this song was on the rise in the west social media and made quite an enjoyable spread with a few mappers you might or might not recognize.

 The guest difficulties are from [OnLoong](https://osu.ppy.sh/users/13524541), [Take](https://osu.ppy.sh/users/19322780) and [vodit51321](https://osu.ppy.sh/users/19670323)!